-On December 1, 1999, the WPCP submitted a revised Contingency Plan pursuant to Provision 10 of NPDES Order 98-053 and RWQCB Resolution 74-10.
-Since that time, the Plan has been updated annually, and was reprinted in 2005, 2007, 2012, and 2013.
-The City made significant revisions to the Contingency Plan during the 2020 reporting period to reflect more current operational practices and equipment at the WPCP.
-This major update was originally planned to be completed as part of the Headworks and Primary Treatment Facilities Project7 commissioning packet submitted to the RWQCB per Provision VI.C.5.d of the current permit.
-However, due to construction delays primarily associated with difficulties in PG&E negotiations, necessary updates to the existing facilities were completed in 2020 that do not reflect the new facilities.
-The City will perform a similar update following the commissioning process and operational experience with the new facilities in 2021-2022.
+During the 2021 reporting period, the City made significant revisions to the Contingency Plan to reflect current operational practices and equipment at the WPCP.
+The update was originally planned to be completed as part of the Headworks and Primary Treatment Facilities Project4 commissioning packet submitted to the RWQCB per Provision VI.C.5.d of the current permit.
+However, due to construction delays primarily associated with difficulties in PG&E negotiations, necessary updates to the existing facilities were completed in 2021 that do not reflect the new facilities.
+The City will perform a similar update following the commissioning process and operational experience with the new facilities in 2022.
+The WPCP will continue its practice of reviewing the Contingency Plan annually and updating to reflect substantive changes to operational practices and equipment.